-The Dedica is all about compact elegance and quality espresso.
+The De’Longhi Dedica espresso machine is all about compact elegance and quality espresso.
 Like Gaggia, De’Longhi have been in the industry for years and know how to make espresso machines that brew great coffee.
-At the cheapest price on this list, the Dedica is especially good for the home brewer on a budget who cares about the quality of the coffee but is less concerned with other bells and whistles.
+At the cheapest price on this list, the De’Longhi Dedica is especially good for the home brewer on a budget who cares about the quality of the coffee but is less concerned with other bells and whistles.
 It is also worth noting that while quality trumps aesthetic appeal, aesthetic appeal does count for something.
 This machine simply does look good and graces any benchtop.

 And the Dedica is more than simply a pretty face.
-While not as customisable as some of the other machines, it can make a balanced shot of coffee.
+While not as customizable as some of the other machines, it can make a balanced shot of coffee.
 It has programmable single and double shot buttons as well as portafilter baskets for both ground beans and ESE pods.
-The Dedica is an elegant and affordable all-rounder for the home brewer.
+The De’Longhi Dedica is an elegant and affordable all-rounder for the home brewer.

 Gaggia Brera – All in One

-The Brera is a bit of an outlier on this list as the only Super-Automatic machine.
-And the reason for this is that generally good Super Automatics are expensive.
+The Gaggia Brera is a bit of an outlier on this list as the only super automatic espresso machine.
+And the reason for this is that generally good super automatics are expensive.
 But the Gaggia Brera is an outstanding exception.

 This machine makes a great cup of coffee at the push of a couple of buttons.
-Basically, you put in whole beans and this machine grinds them for you (with five different grind settings available), tamps it, pre-infuses the grind, and then pours the extracted coffee through the grouphead.
+Basically, you put in whole beans and the machine grinds them for you (with five different grind settings available), tamps it, pre-infuses the grind, and then pours the extracted coffee through the group head.
 It also comes with a Panarello steaming wand so you can froth your own milk.

 The Gaggia Brera is a great option if you are looking for an all-in-one machine that will give you quality espresso without all the effort of semi automatics.